Robert M. Harveson, Extension Plant Pathologist University of Nebraska, Panhandle REC, Scottsbluff

 Frolik, E. F., and Graham, R. J. 1987.
 College of Agriculture of the University of Nebraska-Lincoln, the first century.
 Published by the Board of Regents, University of Nebraska, 493 pp.

 Goss, R. W. 1964.
-The Development of the Plant Pathology Department in the Nebraska Agricultural Experiment Station.
+The Development of the Department of Plant Pathology in the Nebraska Agricultural Experiment Station.
 (Departmental report on file in the Deparment of Plant Pathology) College of Agriculture, UN, Lincoln.

 Harveson, R. M. 2010.
 Plant Pathology in Western Nebraska.
 Pages 10-11 in: A Century of Change and Progress in Service to Western Nebraska.
 D. Ostdiek, R. Harveson, C. D. Yonts, R. Wilson, and T. Holman, eds.
 University of Nebraska Cooperative Extension publication, 40 pp.